descawed/sh2-heavens-knife/README.md

 picking up the handgun will give me the revolver and picking up handgun bullets will give me revolver bullets - in other words, this basically replaces the handgun with the revolver in James' scenario.

-It's also possible to map an item to nothing, effectively disabling pickups of that item.
-No message is displayed when you pick up a disabled item.

 **Note**: Be aware that the actual 3D model of the item in the world will not change.
 However, when you pick them item up, you will still get the mapped item you selected instead of the item you see, and the message will reflect that.
 For example, here's a screenshot from where I mapped the cleaver to the wooden plank.
 We still see the cleaver on the